 How to clear Mail storage on Mac

 The default macOS Mail app is an invisible space eater.
 It keeps you in the dark about the actual storage it uses, and if left unchecked, the Mail app may silently grow to an enormous size.
-But here, we’ll try to trim down its size.
-You’ll see how easy it is.
+But here, we’ll try to trim down its size, and you’ll see how easy it is.
+Keep on reading to learn how to delete Mail storage on Mac.

 How to check the space Mail is taking up